adlymagdy/udacity-landing-page/README.md

 # udacity-landing-page

-## First assessment from  Web Development Professional Nanodegree Program
+## First project from  Web Development Professional Nanodegree Program

 **Features of the webpage**:
 - Build a navigation menu dynamically